-Can the male-dominated sector be remade into a safe and welcoming place for women?
+Is the sector safe and welcoming for women?

 If Megan Shechosky was the type to give up easily, she never would have set foot inside a heavy equipment repair shop.

 When she looked for training opportunities as an 18-year-old, no one would give her a shot – and it had nothing to do with her skills.

 “It was a huge struggle to find anyone who was willing to take a chance on a girl,” says Shechosky (Heavy Equipment Technician ’18).
 “I was too small or they didn’t think I’d be able to handle the weight of the work.”